 However, due to the raised center of gravity, it goes without saying that road handling characteristics will be impaired.
 If you have to take your lifted pickup on the street, don’t take corners at speeds you normally would, and be aware of your surroundings at all times.

 We think you’d agree with us when we say that the biggest statement piece of any pickup is the front grille.
-Slap on an aftermarket replacement, and those left lane sitters will finally move to the right.
+Slap on an aftermarket replacement and those left lane sitters will finally move to the right.
 Seriously, though, a carefully chosen front grille can add a ton of masculinity to any truck.
 The best part is, it serves another purpose aside from looking good.
 Some aftermarket grilles have light supports that will mount your utility and off-road lighting.
-There are a lot of choices out there, but pick up a reputable brand that makes one specifically for your pickup - they usually just bolt on without fuss.
+There are a lot of choices out there, but pick up a reputable brand that makes one specifically for your pickup - they usually just bolt-on without fuss.

 As with stock tires, the suspension that comes in your pickup is designed mainly for street use.
 When we hit the trail, they are asked to perform beyond the limit in an environment that they were never primarily designed for.
-High-speed use over rough terrain can lead to the oil in the suspension to get so hot that it foams and you lose all dampening ability.
+High-speed use over rough terrain can lead to the oil in the suspension getting so hot that it foams and you lose all dampening ability.
 Not good.
-Additionally, most stock suspension is designed for use with factory size tires.
+Additionally, the most stock suspension is designed for use with factory size tires.
 If you plan on fitting larger tires and/or heavy accessories, you could be exceeding the design parameters of your suspension.
-This will not only cause them to heat up faster, but also adversely affect the vehicle's handling.
+This will not only cause them to heat up faster but also adversely affect the vehicle's handling.